 Because it is the register to which the first data byte of every write operation is written automatically, the address pointer register does not have and does not require an address.
-The address pointer register is an 8-bit register in which the 4 LSBs are used as pointer bits to store an address that points to one of the AD7993/AD7994's data registers.
+The address pointer register is an 8-bit register in which the 4 LSBs are used as pointer bits to store an address that points to one of the AD7997/AD7998's data registers.
 The 4 MSBs are used as command bits when operating in Mode 2 (see the Modes of Operation section).
-The first byte following each write address is the address of one of the data registers, which is stored in the address pointer register and selects the data register to which subsequent data bytes are written.
+The first byte following each write address is to the address pointer register, containing the address of one of the data registers.
+The 4 LSBs select the data register to which subsequent data bytes are written.
 Only the 4 LSBs of this register are used to select a data register.
 On power-up, the address pointer register contains all 0s, pointing to the conversion result register.